 Due to the length of the country, the weather in the mountainous North can be very different from that of the Central coastal regions and again from the cities and rivers in the South.
 Essentially, Vietnam has three weather systems - so it is, therefore, easiest to break the country down into three sections.

 Consisting of Vietnam’s capital city Hanoi, the UNESCO protected Halong Bay, and the mountain towns of Mai Chau, Sapa and Ninh Binh, this is an area where clear skies are key for making the most of the stunning scenery.
 From November to April, the North is bright and sunny with minimal rainfall, creating the perfect conditions for trekking through the hilly rice terraces and cruising across Halong Bay.
 It can get chilly though, with temperatures dropping below 10 degrees in the mountainous areas, so those travelling between December and February should come prepared.
-From May to October the North warms up, becoming humid and wet, so you can expect heavy downpours.
+From May to October the North warms up, becoming humid.
+In this wetter season you can expect heavy downpours.
 These shouldn’t last all day, but can sometimes prevent junk boats in Halong Bay from setting sail.

 Travelling further down the country sees much warmer year-round climates, rarely dropping below 20 degrees.
 The central towns of Hoi An, Danang and Nha Trang are close to miles of Vietnam’s coastlines, making it the perfect place for a beach break.
 The central area experiences particularly hot and sunny weather from May-August, making it the ideal summer holiday destination.
 As the ancient town of Hue and the incredible Phong Nha caves are also in this region, it’s the perfect destination for a family holiday.